scalameta/metals/docs/editors/vscode.md

 Multiple configurations can be stored in that file and can be chosen either manually in the `Run` view or can be picked by invoking a shortcut defined under `workbench.action.debug.selectandstart`.

+### via Metals' commands

+You can also use commands that can be easily bound to shortcuts:

+- `metals.run-current-file` - Run main class in the current file.
+- `metals.test-current-file` - Run test class in the current file
+- `metals.test-current-target` - Run all tests in the current project.

+To assign shortcuts just go to the Keyboard Shortcuts page (`File` -> `Preferences` -> `Keyboard Shortcuts`) and search for a command, click on it and use you preffered shortcut.

 ## On type formatting for multiline string formatting